Logo Voyage

 • (1) Vembanad Lake - 52 km², connecting between districts of Alappuzha and Kottayam and numerous of canals in Kuttanad

-• (2) Ashtamudi Lake - 200 km², connecting various points in Kollam district.
+• (2) Ashtamudi Lake - 200 km², connecting points in Kollam district

 • (4) Muhamma - Kumarakom, connecting islands within Kottayam district

-In addition, the National Waterway- NW 3 has formally opened, which runs from Kollam in south Kerala to Kottapuram in Thrissur district, which will be served by large boats.
-The final touches to this waterway are underway and scheduled to open during the middle of the year.
+In addition, National Waterway NW 3 runs from Kollam in south Kerala to Kottapuram in Thrissur district, and is served by large boats.

 By plane

 Helicopter and air-taxi services are available between Kochi and Thiruvananthapuram.
-These services connect the two major metros with District Headquarters.
-It's a very expensive way to travel.
+These services connect the two major metros with District Headquarters and are expensive.

 There are no intra-city train/metro services in any Kerala city.
 Kochi has its own metro services, operating within the city limits.
 A dedicated Inter-city Rail called MEMU is under construction between Kochi and Kollam.